Some memories of Miami and Dade County in the 50's, 60's and 70's. You know you grew up in old Miami or Dade County if you remember:

 The Barn in North Bay Village with Wayne Cochran

-The Rhodes Brothers performing at the Miami Merchandise Mart for years
+The Rhodes Brothers performing at airport-area hotels and the Miami Merchandise Mart for years

 Alabama Jacks on Card Sound Road, especially when it was owned by Rose